Work to Work UAE industrial safety + applied AI Book site survey

 • What proof will HSE and operations need before approving a pilot?

-What a credible response looks like
+What a good first move looks like

-Start with one operating area and one measurable safety objective.
+Pick one operating area and one measurable safety objective.

 Crossing-point review